STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 ### 2. Relevance
 > Does anyone care about the differentiation?

 Relevance is the filter that determines whether differentiation has any actual value.
 You might have an elegant solution, but if it doesn’t speak to your users' jobs-to-be-done, it's irrelevant.
 Relevance means being attuned to changing customer needs, market dynamics, and usage patterns.
-It’s not just about what you can do — it’s about what your users are trying to do.
+It’s not just about what you can do, it’s about what your users are trying to do.

 ### 3. Sustainability
 > What steps can we take to ensure that our products and services continue to be differentiated and relevant?